Prerna13149/String_Questions/README.md

 5) largest_string.cpp - Read N strings from a user and print the largest string
 6) reverse_string.cpp - Write a function to reverse a string.
 7) rotate_string.cpp - Given a string rotate it by n characters. e.g. ifthe string is CodingBlocks and n =3 then the output should be cksCodingBlo
-8) Write a function to check if two strings are permutations of each other.
+8) string_permutation.cpp - Write a function to check if two strings are permutations of each other.
 9) Write a program to print all substrings of a given string